Greg Daigle is a designer, writer and agent of hopeful change.

 |… using fuzzy logic chips and digital ink, as featured in Popular Science.|

-I currently teach a graduate studio course on interface and app design and a theory course on digital futures at the University of Minnesota, Minneapolis.
+I was an Associate Professor of Industrial Design at MCAD (Minneapolis) and for seven years taught graduate level studio courses on interface, app design and a theory course on digital futures at the University of Minnesota, Minneapolis.

-Other efforts include Executive Director of the place-based learning nonprofit Digital Watershed and our recent award of a grant funded by the MacArthur Foundation and Mozilla.
-My day job is to head customer support for “ZebraZapps” a fantastic new tool for e-learning created by co-founder of Macromedia, Dr. Michael Allen.
+Other efforts include Director of Production for an Ad Age 100 interactive agency, Senior Director of Learning & Development for an interactive consultancy and Executive Director of the place-based learning nonprofit Digital Watershed and our 2011 award of a grant funded by the MacArthur Foundation and Mozilla.
+I am now consulting on this and that, editing papers on physics for readability and studying new sources of sustainable energy production.
+My most recent day job was to head quality assurance and customer support for “ZebraZapps” a new interactive tool for e-learning created by co-founder of Macromedia, Dr. Michael Allen.

 More about me can be found at The Unlit Pipe.